alexforster/pdu/README.md

      * 4in6
        * ...IPv4...

-In addition, unrecognized upper protocols are accessible as bytes via `Raw` enum variants.
+In addition, unrecognized upper protocols are supported as bytes via `Raw` enum variants.

 ## Getting Started